 Penn State Hershey Medical Group—Colonnade

-4. Written evaluation by physician assistant at conclusion of rotation
+- Written evaluation by physician assistants at conclusion of rotation

-1. Written feedback instrument at completion of rotation
+- Written evaluation at completion of each rotation

 Level of Supervision